warpdotdev/docs/features/notifications.md

 * Make sure that you are navigated away from Warp when you expect to receive the notification.
 * Make sure the **Do not Disturb** mode is turned off in `Mac > System Preferences > Notifications > Notifications & Focus > Focus`.
 * Go to `Mac > System Preferences > Notifications & Focus > Notifications` and select Warp in the list.
 Make sure either banner style or alert style notifications are selected, then quit and restart Warp.
-* To get the MacOS notification prompt to show again for Warp, run `defaults delete dev.warp.Warp-Stable Notifications`, then restart Warp and toggle on the `Settings > Features > Receive desktop noficiations from Warp`.
+* To get the MacOS notification prompt to show again for Warp, run `defaults delete dev.warp.Warp-Stable Notifications`, then restart Warp and toggle on the `Settings > Features > Receive desktop notifications from Warp`.
 Please reach out to us on [Discord](https://warp.dev/discord) or [GitHub](https://github.com/warpdotdev/Warp/issues) if any other issues.